faroukx/obsidian-homepage/README.md

 `month:` 10,
 `day:` 20

-And then the progress bar will be set automatically with a percentage difference of your age at the age of 80.
+2. And then the progress bar will be set automatically with a percentage difference of your age at the age of 80.
 You can change to any age by changing the "80" in the line of code you see in the image above.

-Your date of birth is for the "Life" line.
-The rest is already in the code, don't touch the rest if you don't know what you are doing!
+3. Your date of birth is for the "Life" line.
+The rest is already in the code.

 ## Obsidian activity
 - With "00.
 Activity.md", copy and paste the code and you are done.